cs3157/recitations/I-Debugging-GDB/gdb.md

 ## valgrind ##
-After compiler warnings, valgrind is the first tool you should turn to whenever you're dealing with possibly memory problems.
+After compiler warnings, valgrind is the first tool you should turn to whenever you're dealing with possible memory problems.
 It analyzes your program **as it runs** for memory errors and leaks.

 Valgrind is very easy to use.
-All you do is call the program normally, but prepend `valgrind --leak-check=yes` to the beginning.
+All you do is call the program normally, but prepend `valgrind --leak-check=full` to the beginning.
 So if you were previously running `$ ./echo hello world`, now you'd run
-`$ valgrind --leak-check=yes ./echo hello world`
+`$ valgrind --leak-check=full ./echo hello world`

 Your program runs completely normally, including letting you type in as you wish.
 At the end, whether your program crashed or exited normally, it prints out